AI Based Networking – A Fundamental Transition From Traditional Models

 • Educating and training users on cybersecurity best practices.

-The beauty of cybersecurity is the diverse range of career paths available.
+Variety in Cybersecurity Careers The beauty of cybersecurity is the diverse range of career paths available.
 Here are some examples:

 • Security Analyst: Analyzes security data to identify threats and vulnerabilities.